Unit 5 Continuity & Change

 Why this continued

-Many of these continuties existed because of them being an island.
+Many of these continuties existed because of Haiti's geographic and economic reality.

-• ✓ The distance from Europe meant that it was hard for people to come to Haiti and given that at one point Haiti was filled with slave plantations, mostly formerly enslaved people inhabited the island after the revolution.
+• ✓ The distance from Europe meant that it was hard for people to come to Haiti and given that at one point Haiti was filled with slave plantations, the population consisted primarily of formerly enslaved people after the revolution.